 If you love the ocean and want to spend a day hiking, exploring the coast, and seeing as much native coastal wildlife as possible, Phillip Island is an unmissable day trip from Melbourne.

 At just a couple of hours out of Melbourne, the challenge when planning a day trip to Phillip Island is not so much getting there but deciding where to start.
 There’s so much to see when taking a day trip to Phillip Island from Melbourne.
 Discover stunning landscapes from the Nobbies to Cape Woolamai, and get up close to wildlife including penguins and seals.

 Book a Phillip Island Day Trip

-Our Phillip Island day trip is perfect for those keen to see the best of area in a day.
+Our Phillip Island day trip is perfect for those keen to see the best of the area in a day.
 We leave Melbourne bright and early, and get set to hike the rugged coastline overlooking the Pinnacles at Cape Woolamai.
-Next we enjoy a picnic lunch before heading to the Nobbies to witness the blowhole, and more unbeatable ocean views.
+Next, we enjoy a picnic lunch before heading to the Nobbies to witness the blowhole and more unbeatable ocean views.
 We finish our day getting up close with Australian native animals at the Maru Koala and Animal Park.